 On Saturday, I packed my bags and hit the road for St. Petersburg on my very first completely solo vacation.
-Although I’ve roamed around cities like New York and Seattle on my own before, those trips were ultimately part of planned visits to see old friends.
-Aside from a conference in Jacksonville earlier this year, I have always traveled with friends and family, so planning a trip on my own was an adventure completely outside of my comfort zone.
+Although I’ve roamed around cities like New York and Seattle alone before, those trips were ultimately part of planned visits to see old friends.
+Aside from a conference in Jacksonville earlier this year, I have always traveled with friends and family.
+Planning a trip on my own was an adventure completely outside of my comfort zone.

 The verdict?
 I absolutely loved it!
 The trip was a short one, not even lasting 48 hours, but I enjoyed fun tourist activities, combined with much-needed rest and relaxation.
-The drive from my apartment (just north of Orlando) to St. Petersburg took roughly two hours, with plenty of sightseeing along the way.
+The drive from my apartment to St. Petersburg took roughly two hours, with plenty of sightseeing along the way.

-After the Plant Museum, I headed into St. Pete to continue my adventure.
-I stayed at the Cordova Inn downtown, a charming little hotel with its own history in the city.
-The hotel had a beautiful veranda where I enjoyed my breakfast the next morning, along with complimentary wine and cheese in the evenings.
+After the Plant Museum, I headed to St. Pete to continue my adventure.
+I stayed at the Cordova Inn downtown, a charming little hotel with its own history.
+The hotel has a beautiful veranda where I enjoyed my breakfast the next morning, along with complimentary wine and cheese in the evenings.
 The rooms are a little older, but with Turner Classic Movies playing as soon as I walked in, I knew I made the right choice. 🙂

 After checking in at the Cordova, I strolled over to the Morean Arts Center and the Chihuly Collection across the street to enjoy some of the art.
 My trip to Seattle this summer really solidified my love for Dale Chihuly and his glass works, so I was especially excited to visit his collection.
-Meanwhile, the Morean Arts Center featured a unique array of exhibitions by staff members and by their members.
+Meanwhile, the Morean Arts Center featured a unique array of exhibitions by employees and museum members.

 In the evening, I ventured over to A Taste for Wine for a glass of grapefruit rosé and dinner (a personal margherita pizza on naan bread).
 On a cooler night, I would have enjoyed my meal on the balcony for some people-watching, but I ultimately had a great time indoors getting to know the bartenders and other patrons.
 A Taste for Wine is a quieter wine bar that serves charcuterie, artisan pizzas, and various appetizers.